Constructive Characterization of Critical Bipartite Grafts: Definitions

 \subsection{Ears}

 Let $G$ be a graph, and let $X\subseteq V(G)$.
 Let $P$ be a subgraph of $G$ with $E(P)\neq \emptyset$.
 We call $P$ a {\em round ear} relative to $X$ if $P$ is a path whose vertices except for its ends are disjoint from $X$ or a circuit that shares exactly one vertex with $X$.
 We call $P$ a {\em straight ear} relative to $X$ if $P$ is a path one of whose ends is the only vertex that $P$ shares with $X$.
 We call $P$ an {\em ear} if $P$ is either a round or straight ear.
 For an ear $P$ relative to $X$, vertices in $V(P)\cap X$ are called {\em bonds } of $P$.
+We call the end of a straight ear that is not the bond the {\em free end}.